Discover the benefits of early engagement with IEC 62368-1

-You should also be aware that the compliance process can take up to six months, and late compliance may cause disruption to global supply chains, sales, and the bottom line.
+You should also be aware that the compliance process may take up to several months, and late compliance may cause disruption to global supply chains, sales, and the bottom line.

-The 62368-1 toolkit provides you with up-to-date knowledge as well as all the information needed to help you and your team complete the transition smoothly and in plenty of time.
+The 62368 Knowledge Hub provides you with up-to-date knowledge as well as all the information needed to help you and your team complete the process smoothly.

 UL also has the expertise and insight to assist you in the efficient implementation of the new standard.